 Experience Dudhsagar Falls at its best.

-The most iconic waterfall of Goa, the Dudhsagar Fall in is full vigor and glory during the rains.
+The most iconic waterfall of Goa, the Dudhsagar Fall in is full of vigor and glory during the rains.
 The roaring torrents make for an incredible sight and just the place where you would want to get drenched.
 If the rains hold up and the trails become walkable enough, you can also trek up to the falls through Kulem.

 Drive down the country roads of Chorao Island or Cola Village.